 Your reader – who may one day turn into a client – is overloaded with information.
 It is free and available everywhere through their smartphone: – on a bus, while they are waiting to meet a client, or pick the children up from school.
 Just when they notice something interesting, they will see something else out of the corner of their eye and move on.

 Not your fault, it is simply that there are lots of distractions and our attention spans are getting shorter.
+The news seems to get more and more alarmist every day, and we hear about so many difficult situations which we may not directly be able to improve.
 Add to that all the demands of life: family, children and their homework, meals, job, and keeping up with friends and community and it is a wonder anything gets through at all!